timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 },
 ]} />

-Carrying far too much food and pushing myself during the heat, this first day was by far the hardest physically and I made it to the shade and protection of Hauser Creek, at the bottom of the climb to Lake Morena, with shoulders that doubted this entire endeavor.
+Carrying far too much food and pushing myself during the heat, this first day was by far the hardest physically.
+After hiking through the heat of the day, I made it to the shade and protection of Hauser Creek, at the bottom of the climb to Lake Morena with shoulders that doubted this entire endeavor.

 Here, I camped with Ant Man, Black Widow, her friend Willow, Giggles, Tiny Dancer, B&E, Flamingo Kid, and Misplaced.
 The day before we just met as strangers, that night we began our trail family.

 <Images className="mb-0" images={[